 Minor Spills Remove all ignition sources.
 Clean up all spills immediately.
 Avoid breathing vapours and contact with skin and eyes.
 Control personal contact with the substance, by using protective equipment.
 Major Spills Clear area of personnel and move upwind.
 Alert Fire Brigade and tell them location and nature of hazard.
+May be violently or explosively reactive.
 Wear full body protective clothing with breathing apparatus.
-Prevent, by any means available, spillage from entering drains or water course.